Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Key challenges and Open Research Directions

 \subsubsection{Network-Assisted Cell-Free ISAC}

 In network-assisted CFMM, the CPU coordinates the operation modes of APs, i.e., UL or DL, virtually realizing FD operation within CF architecture~\cite{Wang:TCOM.2020}.
-In particular, this centralized coordination enables the dynamic assignment of APs to either transmit DL signals or receive UL signals/echoes based on real-time network demands, user distribution, and channel conditions.
+In particular, this centralized coordination enables dynamic assignment of APs to transmit DL signals or receive UL signals/echoes in response to real-time network demands, user distribution, and channel conditions.
 Compared to conventional CFMM, this can enhance SE and mitigate interference across the network~\cite{Wang:TCOM.2020,Mohammadi:TCOM:2024}.
 Network-assisted CF-ISAC is thus particularly promising for meeting both UL and DL communication demands while simultaneously sharing resources with sensing functionality~\cite{Wang:TCOM.2020,Mohammadi:TCOM:2024}.
-This approach supports flexible multi-static sensing, where APs can be adaptively assigned to transmit DL sensing signals or receive UL echoes based on network demands.
+This approach supports flexible multi-static sensing, in which APs can be adaptively assigned to transmit DL sensing signals or receive UL echoes according to network demands.
 Additionally, this framework facilitates the simultaneous transmission and reception of UL and DL signals~\cite{Zeng2023, zeng2024}.

-However, communication and sensing tasks can interfere significantly.
-UL communication signals at UL-operating APs contain both echo-sensing signals and cross-link interference from DL APs.
-Similarly, sensing signals received at UL APs experience interference from both UL and DL communications, degrading sensing performance.
-Consequently, resource allocation in the network-assisted CFMM system must be optimized to design UL and DL power control coefficients and configure AP mode operations to meet both communication and sensing demands.
-One potential solution is to divide the UL APs into two disjoint groups, with one dedicated to sensing and the other serving UL communications.
+However, communication and sensing tasks can significantly interfere with each other.
+For example, UL communication signals at UL-operating APs contain both echo-sensing signals and cross-link interference from DL APs.
+Similarly, sensing signals received at UL APs are subject to interference from both UL and DL communication signals, degrading sensing performance.
+Consequently, resource allocation must be optimized to design the UL and DL power-control coefficients and configure AP-mode operations to meet both communication and sensing requirements.
+One potential solution is to divide the UL APs into two disjoint groups, with one dedicated to sensing and the other serving UL communications \cite{Mohammadi:JSAC:2023}.